nandoflorestan/pluserable/README.rst

         session factory = some.app.models:get_sqlalchemy_session

 - Above you are also pointing to a session factory.
-Just write a function that returns a SQLAlchemy session, ready for use.
-It can be a scoped session or a common session instance.
+Just write a function that returns a SQLAlchemy session instance, ready for use.
+Alternatively, it can be a scoped session.

 - You may write a function that returns a configuration for Pyramid routes and views (which is something you probably want to manipulate in code